 Ginger— as medicinal as it is delicious!
 Ginger is anti-inflammatory and an antioxidant that disables free radicals in your body.
 It is also anti-bacterial and anti-viral so it will help you kick any oncoming illness to the curb.

-You can sweeten your elixirs as desired— I often opt for unsweetened, but when I go for sweetener, I use either silan, a date syrup (or just use a whole date!), raw honey, or maple syrup, all of which have their own health boosting benefits.
+You can sweeten your elixirs as desired— I often opt for unsweetened, but when I go for sweetener, I use either silan, a date syrup (use a whole date for Whole30), raw honey, or maple syrup, all of which have their own health boosting benefits.

 If adaptogens seems overwhelming, just pick one to start with!
 Consistency is key, so starting with one herb you can put in your morning coffee or elixir can go a long way.
 Feel free to try powder or tincture form— whatever feels easiest to you!
 Or consider an herbal blend, such as Adaptogenic from Anima Mundi, or my go-to herbal coffee, Rasa, both of which feature a spectrum of health supporting herbs that you can easily use in your daily routine without having tons of different bottles and powders to keep track of.